tigerabrodi/ai-engineering-notes/chapter-1.md

 2. **Storing these patterns in model parameters** (weights in the neural network)
 3. **Creating a statistical map** of how language works

+## What is entropy?

+### What Entropy Means in Language Models

+Entropy measures the **unpredictability or randomness** in a system.
+In language modeling:

+- **Low entropy** = high predictability (like "The capital of France is \_\_\_" where "Paris" is highly predictable)
+- **High entropy** = low predictability (like "My favorite thing is \_\_\_" where many answers are possible)

+Mathematically, entropy is the average number of "bits" needed to represent an event drawn from a probability distribution.

+### Why It's Still Used Today

+We still use entropy (and related concepts) in modern AI for several reasons:

+1. **Training objective**: Cross-entropy loss is the standard loss function for training language models

+2. **Evaluation metric**: Perplexity (which is derived from entropy - it measures how "confused" or "surprised" the model is when it encounters text) remains a standard way to evaluate how well a model predicts text

+3. **Theoretical foundation**: Even as architectures evolved from simple statistical models to complex transformers, the underlying goal remains modeling probability distributions of language - which entropy directly measures

+4. **Efficiency measure**: Bits-per-character/token metrics help us compare how efficiently different models compress information

 ## Tokenization in Language Models

 ### Basic Concepts